lorenarss/lorenarss/README.md

-- 👋 Hi, I’m @lorenarss
+- 👋 Hi, I’m Lorena Silva
-- 👀 I’m interested in java, Data Science, Python, Games and more
+- 👀 I’m interested in java, Data Science, Python, tester, Games and more
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning Java/tester
 - 💞️ I’m looking to collaborate on everything.
 - 📫 How to reach me on linkedin https://www.linkedin.com/in/lorena-da-silva-a063651b8/